fritzpay/paymentd/resources/doc/handbook/source/server.rst

 At some point during the payment flow, the :term:`customer <Customer>` will have to interact with the payment system.
 Either to provide payment-related information or to be redirected to the :term:`Payment Service Provider (PSP) <PSP>`.

+The web server will listen on its dedicated port and will serve the payment endpoint along with :ref:`Provider Driver <provider_driver>` endpoints as well as static files.

+Please refer to the :ref:`WWW section <config_www>` for Web Server related configuration variables.